Josh MacPherson

 Do the harder questions.
 Seriously.
 Challenge yourself.
 When you practice with more complex problems at home, it will build your confidence and improve your performance on test day.

-Tip #4 – Record Your Voice
+Tip #4 – Record your voice

 Speaking and writing questions are the hardest to prepare for because they require feedback from someone, usually a teacher, which is why I recommend working with a Duolingo English Test instructor like this one.